Strategic Innovation and Leadership

 Winston-Salem, NC 27101

-The cost of the program is $1,950 and includes materials, continental breakfast and lunch both days, and is due in full at time of registration.
+The cost of the program is $850 and includes materials, continental breakfast and lunch, and is due in full at time of registration.
 Wake Forest University alumni, faculty, and staff receive a 10% tuition discount.
-Please contact Rusty Smithey, email@example.com, for more details.
+For more information please send an email to firstname.lastname@example.org or call 336-758-2239.

 Course materials are included in the cost of tuition.
 Course materials will be distributed electronically in advance of the program start date.
 Participants must have a laptop or tablet computer to access course materials.